Our Belief

 The Demand Was High, but Why?

-Learning MATTERS use an evidence-based approach called Structured Literacy, which is the gold standard for teaching students with dyslexia.
+Learning MATTERS use an evidence-based approach called Structured Literacy, which is the most effective approach for teaching students with dyslexia.
 The demand for learning support was high.
 Carla quickly realised that to make the biggest difference for our tamariki, change was needed within the mainstream classroom.

 Developing the iDeaL Approach for Schools